 Remarketing is a simple way to target individuals that have previously browsed a website within a certain period of time.
-This works by capturing data, and sending emails to further prompt a purchase from the potential customer.
-Remarketing comes with a multitude of benefits which can include, increasing conversion rate, improving awareness and lowers online advertising and cost per acquisition costs.
+This works by capturing data and sending emails to further prompt a purchase from the potential customer.
+Remarketing comes with a multitude of benefits which can include, increasing conversion rate, improving awareness and lowering online advertising and cost per acquisition costs.

 Types of Remarketing:

-- Abandoned Shopping Cart Visitors (users who add to basket and leave the site for whatever reason)
+Abandoned Shopping Cart Visitors (users who add to their basket and leave the site for whatever reason)

 Difference between remarketing and retargeting

 Although both remarketing and retargeting do in fact share similar objectives and goals, there is a misconception that these both share a meaning.
 It is important to distinguish the two, as there are some vital contrasts, that if you’re not aware of them; can actually hinder your goals if not thought out thoroughly.

 Retargeting: This is understood to be online ad placements and display ads that target users that have engaged with your site in a specific way, for example, if they’ve been on a particular product page ‘jumpers’, from this a cookie is set in their browser and you can then use this information to retarget using this data, visitors will see banners on regularly visited sites, based on the collected information.